srydzewski/Summer2019-Team30/docs/new-developer-guide.md

 This guide is specific to Summer 2019 Team 30 as it uses a combination of technologies such as React, Redux, Protobuffs, Json, Maven + Google App Engine.
 The technologies we use are specific to modern day web development.
 Many of these tools have been developed to make web development significantly easier than using vanilla javascript.
 While we sacrifice setup and learning time to understand how to use each of these frameworks, the ultimate goal is to make our future development time significantly faster.

-This project is split between server and client.
-Server refers to any code residing in the `//server folder` and client refers to any code residing in the `//client folder`.
-The `//` refers to the root folder which holds our repository aka `Summer2019-Team30`.

 ## Environment Setup for CodeU Students

 If you are not a CodeU student, you can skip this section because it won't make sense.